flc3v9/1600Final/psu.md

 *Corsair RM750x (2021) 750 W 80+ Gold Certified Fully Modular ATX Power Supply*

 ### What does a PSU do?
 A PSU converts the AC current from the wall the computer is plugged into and turns it into regulated DC power to better power the computer components.
-Some PSUs have manual switches for input voltage while others automaticallh adapt to main voltage.
+Some PSUs have manual switches for input voltage while others automatically adapt to main voltage.

 ### Compatibility
 The PSU is one of the last things you will want to consider when building a computer.
 This is because the wattage of the PSU depends on all other expected computer components, and you will need to determine the type of cables needed to connect the PSU to the motherboard, CPU, GPU, SATA, and other connectors.